timgineer/0.01.EXE.tictactoe-demo/README.md

 Milestone 0 Version 01 Source Code Tic Tac Toe Demo

 Server runs on my vm.
 Address to vm is dynamically linked.
-(since this is public, I'll give you the server name) I run two java jar servers, with different ports.
+(since this is public, I'll give you the address name) I run two java jar servers, with different ports.
 To play in game 1 (server 01) run java -jar [diretory/to/]clienttictactoe01.jar [servername]